-In many games, especially war games, you can form a stack by piling pieces on top of each other, then doubleclicking the pile.
+In many games, especially war games, you can form a stack by piling pieces on top of each other, then double-clicking the pile.
 A stack can be selected and moved like an individual piece.

-Most VASSAL modules include a stack viewer.
-Hold your mouse cursor over the stack and the component pieces in the stack will be displayed, left to right.
+Most Vassal modules that allow stacking include a stack viewer.
+Hold your cursor over a stack and the component pieces in the stack will be displayed, from left to right.